esrlabs/android-tutorial/session1/README.md

 - How to parse the values from the properties file and generate a string

     ```groovy
+    // loading the file
     def properties = new Properties()
     properties.load(new FileInputStream("input.properties"))

+    // joining properties into a single string
-    def constants = properties.collect{ key, value -> key + '=' + value + '\n' }.join()
+    def constants = properties.collect{ key, value ->
+      "$key = $value"
+    }.join("\n")
     ```

 - Gradle has a very powerful incremental build feature.
-This means Gradle will not execute a task unless it is necessary.
+This means Gradle will not execute a task unless until necessary.
 We can help Gradle and configure our task so it is ready for an incremental build.
-A Gradle task has an inputs and outputs property.
-We can assign a file(s), dir or properties as inputs to be checked.
-For outputs we can assign a file, dir or custom code in a closure to determine the output of the task.
+Every Gradle task has an inputs and outputs property.
+We can assign a file(s), directories or properties as inputs to be checked for changes.
+For outputs we can also assign a file, directory or custom code in a closure to determine the output of the task.
 Gradle uses these values to determine if a task needs to be executed.

     In the following example task `generate` will generate a file containing some text.

       ```groovy
       task generate {
         outputs.file file("input.txt")
         doLast {
           println "generating"
           file("input.txt").text = "hello"
         }
       }
       task compile(dependsOn: generate) << {
         println "compiling"
       }
       ```

     Let's run the `compile` task for the first time.
 The console output will be:

       ```
       $ gradle compile
       :generate
       generating
       :compile
       compiling

       BUILD SUCCESSFUL
       ```
     Now we run it again and notice how Gradle tells us the task is UP-TO-DATE:

       ```
       $ gradle compile
       :generate UP-TO-DATE
       :compile
       compiling

       BUILD SUCCESSFUL
       ```

-  Notice that the `generate` task doesn't need to be executed as nothing has changed, hence it is marked UP-TO-DATE.
+    Notice that the `generate` task doesn't need to be executed as nothing has changed, hence it is marked `UP-TO-DATE` .

 - More about tasks [here](http://www.gradle.org/docs/current/userguide/more_about_tasks.html)
 - More details on how to add incremental build support to a task [here](http://www.gradle.org/docs/current/userguide/more_about_tasks.html#sec:up_to_date_checks)